-Marxist Anura Kumara Dissanayake Sworn in as Sri Lanka’s President
+Marxist Anura Kumara Dissanayake Sworn in As Sri Lanka’s President

 The NPP also includes groups representing academics, civil society movements, artists, lawyers and students.

+Chinese president Xi Jinping congratulated Dissanayake on his victory, saying on Monday that China looks forward to working together “to jointly carry forward our traditional friendship.”
+The U.S. and India previously congratulated Dissanayake.

-Dissanayake was first elected to Parliament in 2000 and briefly held the portfolio of agriculture and irrigation minister under then-President Chandrika Kumaratunga.
-He ran for president for the first time in 2019 and lost to Gotabaya Rajapaksa.
+Dissanayake was first elected to Parliament in 2000 and briefly held the portfolio of agriculture and irrigation minister under President Chandrika Kumaratunga.
+He ran for president for the first time in 2019 and lost to Rajapaksa.

 Wickremesinghe has warned that any move to alter the basics of the agreement could delay the release of a fourth tranche of nearly $3 billion.